amw-zero/concerning_quality/_posts/2022-07-12-verification-gap.md

 MongoDB used this to [test the implementation of a conflict-resolution algorithm](https://www.youtube.com/watch?v=wVmGMQZSP88&t=954s) in their MongoDB Realm product.
 First, they wrote a TLA+ specification of the algorithm.
 They used TLC, the TLA+ model checker, to check some properties on this model to get confidence about its functionality.
 They then used a combination of the TLA+ tooling and some of their own custom tooling to generate test cases for their Golang implementation of the algorithm.
 All-in-all, this led to 4,913 test cases being generated which achieved 100% branch coverage in the implementation.

-Overall generating test cases is a compelling approach because of its simplicity.
+Overall generating test cases is a compelling approach because of its simplicity and power.
 Test frameworks exist for all major programming langauges, so the only problem to solve is how to map the specification to test cases in an automated process.
 Compared to other tasks in the verification sphere, this is pretty straightforward.
+With testing, more cases means more confidence as well, and generating that many cases is much more efficient than writing them all by hand.
 The main downside is that anything short of exhaustive testing isn't verification anymore, so the trust in the implementation holding the same properties as the spec isn't as strong.

 # Closing Thoughts